tscanlin/developers.optimizely.com/src/content/rest/reference/experiments/2-create.md

 When you create an experiment, Optimizely will also fill in associated data by default.
 These defaults mimic the behavior of Optimizely's editor and include:

-- Two variations in `variation_ids` named "Default Variation #1" and "Default Variation #2".
+- Two variations in `variation_ids` named "Original" and "Variation #1".
 The default variations have 50% traffic each and no code.
 - One URL targeting condition in `url_conditions`.
 By default, your experiment is targeted to the `edit_url` with a simple match.
 - Traffic allocated to 100% in `percentage_included`.
 Traffic is measured in basis points.
 Divide by 100 to get a percentage.
 - A `status` of "Not started", meaning the experiment will not be running initially.